Tarot Love Reading - 5 Insights into Your Present Love State of Affairs

 Step IV.
 Finally – concentrate for a minute.
 Look at the cards, then look into your soul, look into the depths of your thoughts and mental connections.
 That’s where the real magic of the tarot reading hides.
 And that’s where you will find the best insights.

-Original description of the card by the author – Arthur Edward Waite: The tarot card shows a prostrate figure, pierced by all the swords belonging to the card.
+Original description of the card by the author – Arthur Edward Waite: The effigy of a knight in the attitude of prayer, at full length upon his tomb.

 This is it for today, traveler.